Trelawny of the "Wells": Performances

 An adaptation by Patrick Marber, directed by Joe Wright played at the Donmar Warehouse in 2013.

-Film adaptation
+Film and T.V. adaptations

 In 1916, the play was adapted into a silent film Trelawny of the Wells directed by Cecil Hepworth and starring Alma Taylor, Stewart Rome, and Violet Hopson.
 The play was adapted a second time in 1928 by Metro-Goldwyn-Mayer as The Actress, directed by Sidney Franklin and starring Norma Shearer.
 There was also a 1938 adaptation directed by Tyrone Guthrie.

+It was also an episode of the BBC's Theatre Night series, in 1985, being directed by Tony Kingdom.